Purple-Magic/tramway-admin/README.md

 * `list_filters` method returns hash of filters where:
   * select_collection - collection which will be in the select of filter.
 It must be compatible with [options_for_select](https://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/options_for_select) method
   * query - some Active Record query which be used as a filter of records
-* `list_attributes` method returns array of attributes which will be shown in index page
+* `list_attributes` method returns array of attributes which will be shown in index page.
+If empty only `name` will be shown
+* `show_attributes` method returns array of attributes which will be shown in show page.
+If empty all attributes of the model will be shown

 Filters naming: